 Notice, its mission isn’t to sell the most coffee or even to make the best coffee – it’s more ambitious than that.
 Instead, its mission is to develop a human connection with customers through coffee.
 And that’s something that its employees can get behind.

-Employees will always do what they think is best according to what they think leaders want.
+Employees will always do what they think is best according to what they think leaders want or need.
 If you tell them what you want, it focuses their behavior as intended.
 In the case of Starbucks, the mission statement helps to focus employees on creating a great customer experience – above all else.

 2. Narrow in on your vision